 - Tease the event with videos or photos from previous years

 - Create polls to get attendees involved and invested in the event (vote for music, types of food at the reception, etc.)

 - Post exclusive information like early ticket access or behind the scenes photos of the event

-- Create a hashtag for the event and track discussion via Facebook, Twitter, Instagram, etc. After the event you can collect and save these posts via a service like Storify so you can use them to chronicle the event or as promotional material for future years.
+- Create a hashtag for the event in order to track discussion and gather feedback via Facebook, Twitter, Instagram, etc. After the event you can collect and save these posts via a service like Storify so you can use them to document the event and use photos and video as promotional material for future years.